Motion#

 • climb for — Moves the drone in a specified vertical direction for a specific distance.

-• climb to z position — Moves the drone to a specified z position.
+• climb to z position — Moves the drone to a specified position on the z-axis.

 • move — Moves the drone forward, reverse, left, or right.